 With its landmark sail roof over candlelit tables and its fusion of Latin, European and Asian flavors, this beachside bistro is a romantic treat.
 Delicious fish flavors are the mainstay, with standout dorado sashimi and snapper or whatever is the fish of the day done in outstandingly inventive ways.
 The house wines are a cut above average too.
 Service is outstanding.
-For more information call 755-554-2142, or visit them on the web at Bistro del Mar.
+Telephone: 755-554-2142 Web: Bistro del Mar

 This place near the mercado is renowned for its down-home Mexican cooking, casual atmosphere and excellent prices.
 There are always several comidas corridas to choose from, including a popular roast chicken plate; all come with rice, beans and handmade tortillas.
 Breakfasts are huge.
-For more information call 755-110-1608, or visit them on Facebook at Doña Licha.
+Telephone: 755-110-1608 Web: Doña Licha

 Staff here open oysters with a hammer, and dice and drown ceviche on the street side, where drunk boleros belly up to the sidewalk bar with the boys and sing about their unbridled, unrequited romance to one too many beers.
 And when the choir is breathless, the jukebox picks up the slack.
 It’s known as the Catedral de Mariscos (cathedral of seafood) for a reason.
-For more information call 755-121-3306, or visit them on Facebook at Marisqueria Yolanda.
+Telephone: 755-121-3306 Web: Marisqueria Yolanda

 A romantic Italian restaurant with a fabulous bird’s-eye perspective on the bay, Il Mare is well regarded for its Mediterranean pasta and seafood specialties, including a fresh insalata di mare (marinated seafood salad) with squid, octopus and shrimp marinated in olive oil and lime.
 Pair yours with wine from Spain, Italy, France or Argentina.
 On Wednesday, it gets some Greek dishes going.
-For more information call 755-554-9067, or visit them on the web at II Mare.
+Telephone: 755-554-9067 Web: II Mare

 On the sand at the main access to Playa La Ropa, this place serves everything from big juices to grilled octopus and snapper to shrimp sautéed in tequila to fish fajitas, along with an array of tasty soups, salads and omelettes.
 Enjoy the fare under thatched and linen umbrellas in the sand with rattan lanterns dangling from the palms.
 Service is neither swift nor effusive.
-For more information call 755-544-2213, or visit them on the web at Paty’s.
+Telephone: 755-544-2213 Web: Paty’s

 Bandidos De Zihua

 There’s salsa, Cuban, or romantic music at Bandidos from Tuesday through .
 It’s smack in the middle of downtown and almost as popular with locals as with travelers—both foreign and domestic.
 In the afternoon and early evening you can get drinks, snacks, and full meals at the bar and outdoor patio.
 The TV is usually tuned to sports, though the volume is turned way down.
-For more information call 755-553-8072, or visit them on the web at Bandidos De Zihua.
+Telephone: 755-553-8072 Web: Bandidos De Zihua

 Capricho’s Grill has live music Thursday, Friday, and Saturday—usually world, Latin, flamenco, or jazz—and occasionally hosts special events, such as concerts during March’s Guitarfest.
 You can dine in a lovely courtyard with palm trees and hanging lanterns, or enjoy snacks, cocktails, and wine, and a front seat for the performances from the lounge.
-For more information call 755-554-3019.
+Telephone: 755-554-3019.

 The idea behind this hip, three-level “concept store” near Playa la Ropa is rather broad: it’s a coffee shop, bar, restaurant, art gallery, surf boutique, gourmet shop, furniture store, lounge, occasional nightclub, and condo-sales platform.
 Zihua’s young and beautiful congregate here to hear international DJs, sip cappuccinos, or just see and be seen on the rooftop terrace.
-For more information call 755-544-6037, or visit them on the web at Loot.
+Telephone: 755-544-6037 Web: Loot

 El Canto de las Sirenas

 Though it’s hardly a secret—it’s one of the venues that hosts the Guitarfest in March— El Canto de la Sirena is something of a hidden gem, if only because of its unlikely location outside of town by the main bus station.
 This local favorite is owned by a local legend, guitarist José Luis Cobo López, who performs most evenings.
 There’s live music (and sometimes dancing) Tuesday through Saturday starting at 10 pm; jam sessions usually last until the wee hours.
-For more information visit them on Facebook at El Canto de las Sirenas.
+Web: El Canto de las Sirenas

 Angustina Mezcal & Cantina

 The vibe at this hip, open-air mezcal bar right on the Paseo del Pescador is pure kitsch, complete with colorful vinyl-cord chairs and tables covered with lotería cards.
 It serves dozens of varieties of mezcal from five different Mexican states, along with inventive cocktails and tasty dishes ranging from burgers and tacos to duck carnitas.
 You’ll find occasional live music on Thursday, Friday, and Saturday evenings.
 It’s generally open from 4 pm to 2 am but closes early in the low season.
-For more information call 755-544-8566, or visit them on Facebook at Angustina Mezcal & Cantina.
+Telephone: 755-544-8566 Web: Angustina Mezcal & Cantina